How to Start a Data Entry Business

 Data entry is a service used by many businesses to record data for information tracking and other purposes.
 If you are an excellent typist and writer with good grammar skills, starting your own data entry business could be an opportunity for you to make a good living and be your boss.

-More and more companies are outsourcing their data entry needs to independent contractors to save payroll expenses and reduce the need for office space.
+More and more companies are outsourcing their data entry projects to independent contractors to save payroll expenses and reduce the need for office space.
 Companies are using data more and more to gain customer insights and make business decisions, which will drive the demand for data entry services into the foreseeable future.

 Your target market will be companies that need to have documented data and records.